MuneebGulzar/react-watch/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Demo
-Open [https://muneebgulzar.github.io/react-watch/](https://muneebgulzar.github.io/react-watch/) to view it in your browser.
+(https://muneebgulzar.github.io/react-watch/) to view it in your browser.

 ## Available Scripts